Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 If desired, you can replace the thermostat at the same time, but that task is not covered in this article.
 You do not have to remove any coolant hoses.

 The eight-minute video below will provide you with visual step-by-step help for completing this replacement.
-The steps are also described lower down in the article.
+The steps are also described below.

 - Loosen, but do not remove, the hose clamps that secure the air intake hose connecting the air filter box to the throttle body.